clarpaul/activity_monitoring_prediction/index.md

   *  Tuning the parameter `mtry` (the number of variables evaluated for each split in the trees), as in the "in-sample" participant case
   *  Tuning the parameter `nodesize`, the minimum number of observations allowed per terminal node (see @elements, page 598)
   *  Basing prediction on the computed summary features used by the original authors but not used in the test data for this assignment
-  *  Trying another learning algorithm such as tree-based gradient boosting: it may enable superior performance in certain cases, such as when there are many irrelevant variables (@elements, page 597)
+  *  Trying another learning algorithm such as tree-based boosting: it may enable superior performance in certain cases, such as when there are many irrelevant variables (@elements, page 597)